 - A Japanese Cooking Class

-Japanese Language classes will be taught at a J2 level (Beginner)
+Japanese Language classes will be taught at an N5 level (Beginner) & N4 Pre-Intermediate

 The Intensive Japanese Language and Culture Program is also available during the January university break.

 Amazing time, very friendly and helpful staff at the school.
 Always ready to help with questions and homework.
 Culture excursions were fun and interesting and the staff accommodate your needs and make you feel so welcomed as though they are your friends as well as staff members.
 Classmates were also very welcoming, kind, friendly and helpful. – Chloe, La Trobe University

 Intended Learning Outcomes & Additional Course Information

 Student’s Japanese language ability (verbal, written, reading and comprehension) will be assessed upon arrival and then students will be placed in a class to suit their ability.
 The Intended Learning Outcomes will vary depending on which class the participant is assigned to.

 Japan, one of the world’s hottest traveller destination spots – a nation where traditional and hyper-modern culture coexist to reflect the charming mystique and an allure of the far east.
 Home to geisha, sumo, sushi, and Pokemon, travellers are constantly surprised and amazed at what this unique country has to offer.

 You will be based in Osaka, Japan’s 3rd largest city, which is located in the south-western part of Japan’s main island, Honshu.
 Osaka is known for it’s friendly, industrious people, colourful dialect and delicious food.
 The city is a fantastic hub with easy access to other famous Japanese towns and areas such as Kyoto, Nara, Kobe, and Himeji via public transport.